systemcarl/weblog/articles/about-me.md

     work that paves the way for others to build.

 ## Grapple With the Ineffable
-Though most of all, I also want to teach what I've learned.
+Though, most of all, I also want to teach what I've learned.
 Throughout completing my teaching assistantships, guest lectures, and
     supervision of college projects and co-op internships, my desire to educate has solidified.